WillThorntonCodes/PaloAlto/NewPaloManagementConfig.md

 Enter password manually to confirm.

 ### Update management interface
 The Palo Alto default management IP is 192.168.1.1 at device boot.
+If using a VM the managemnt IP most likely will be blank.
 Use this IP if connecting on a local network to manage via CLI or GUI.
 If this subnet is not available on your network then set manually as noted below:
 ```
 configure
 set deviceconfig system ip-address <Static IP> netmask <Netmask> default-gateway <Gateway IP> type static